 Going for a ‘couple therapy’ helps you communicate openly about your marital problems and aids you and your spouse to discuss the differences and solve the problems together.

 2. Assists in identifying the differences:

-Most of the times, couples cannot recognize the differences that put their marriage in trouble.
+Often, couples cannot recognize the differences that put their marriage in trouble.
 Marriage counseling helps you evaluate the right and wrong things happening in your relationship and develop a better understanding of the differences.
-You can work towards closing the differences if they are reconcilable.
+You can work towards closing the differences for a reconciliation.